gsoules/AvantRelationships/README.md

 * Adds a **Relationships** tab on the admin item Edit page.
 * Adds a **Cover Image** tab on the admin item Edit page.
 * Displays **Item Relationship Groups** below the item's metadata on the public and admin Show pages.
-* Displays a **Visualization Preview** on the on the public and admin Show pages for an item that has relationships.
+* Displays a **Visualization Preview** on the public and admin Show pages for an item that has relationships.
 * Adds **Relationships Filtering Options** to the bottom of the admin Advanced Search page.
 * Inserts a small number of default relationship types into the relationship_types table.